aumpierre-unb/McCabe-Thiele-for-GNU-Octave/README.md

 ---

-The following is a very short introduction to the `mccabe-thiele` Toolbox for GNU Octave.
+The following is a very short introduction to the `mccabe-thiele` toolbox for GNU Octave.

 This text is divided in two main sections: The Theory and The `mccabe-thiele` Toolbox.